-Verse 36 makes that very clear.
+V 36 is clear.
 This coming ruler's heyday will come to an end.
 "He will be successful until the time of wrath is completed, for what has been determined must take place."
 This ruler will be living on borrowed time.
 God alone is sovereign.
 God has determined exactly when this wicked one shall come to his end.
-He shall prosper only until the end of the day of God's wrath, a period referred to as "the time of Jacob's trouble" in Jeremiah 30:7.
+He shall prosper only until the end of the day of God's wrath, "the time of Jacob's trouble" (Jer 30:7).